Guide to Drugs on Social Media

 To that end, a 2011 survey conducted by the National Center on Addiction and Substance Abuse at Columbia University found that teenagers who regularly use popular social media outlets (such as Facebook) were more likely to drink, use drugs, and buy tobacco than adolescents who either did not use social media or used it less.

 The survey asked 2,000 adolescents about their drug use and social media habits, and 70 percent said that they use social media on any given day.
 Researchers found that, compared to nonusers or light users of social media, this group was:

 Facebook may be the name that comes to mind when the term social media is used, but there are literally hundreds (if not thousands) of platforms that allow users of all walks of life to connect, and drug dealers are attuned to all of them.
-Kindland writes of how Grindr, a social networking mobile app designed for gay and bisexual men to find romantic and/or sexual partners in a specific geographic area, has become “one of many realms of the digital drug trade.”
+For example, Grindr, a social networking mobile app designed for gay and bisexual men to find romantic and/or sexual partners in a specific geographic area, has become a gateway to attaining drugs.
 In the same way that Facebook’s privacy settings are used by dealers to cover their tracks, Grindr (and other dating apps) has privacy features that give both parties anonymity for their own safety.
 While this is a useful function when the apps are used as intended (to meet potential romantic or sexual partners), it takes on a new dynamic when the anonymity is used by drug dealers and their potential customers.

 “The next wave of freelance narcotics is online,” warns Kindland, and with millions of people having a smartphone in their hand, the marketplace is everywhere.

 The Digital Underground and 50 Million Users